toa-io/toa/documentation/contributing/cycle.md

 ### Change Requests

-List of changes to be made at the most top-level available in the software being developed.
+The list of changes to be made at the most top-level available in the software being developed.
 Each item basically should be the message for the future commit or pull request conforming the existent commit message convention.

-In case a commit message is not enough to fully describe the request, then it should become an inassociated iteration of the Cycle without blocking current.
-Thereby, problem decomposition will continue until it compose a decision tree with elementary leaves described with a commit message.
+In case a commit message is not enough to fully describe the request, then it should become an independent iteration of the Cycle without blocking current.
+Thereby, problem decomposition will continue until it composes a decision tree with elementary leaves described with a commit message.

 #### Example